vidyatech123/REST-API/README.md

 3. After signing up, your API key will be found on your account page.
 4. Copy your API key.
-5. The API key is used to make requests to the OpenWeatherMap API.
-•	fetch() is a built-in JavaScript function used to make HTTP requests to APIs.
+5. The API key is used to make requests to the OpenWeatherMap API. fetch() is a built-in JavaScript function used to make HTTP requests to APIs.
-•	For this request, you get a response object from the server.
+	For this request, you get a response object from the server.
----

 Create an HTML file called weather.html and paste the following code:
 ---
 <pre>```<!DOCTYPE html>
 <html>
 <head>
-  <title>Weather App</title> <!-- Sets the title of the browser tab -->
+  <title>Weather App</title>
 </head>
 <body>
   <h2>Weather Info</h2>